WHEN

 identity (whether famous or not), my trust and respect for them

-that doesn't mean it's acceptable or right behavior.
+practice, it doesn't mean it's acceptable or right behavior.

-some twists and turns, but built character
+that's navigated some challenging twists and turns, but built character

 drum?
-Few, I suspect.
+Very few, I suspect.

 So

-whether it's DeNiro, Oprah or the Prince of Pakistan who phones
+whether it's De Niro, Oprah or the Prince of Pakistan who phones

 for help, you'll never hear about it from me.
-Revealing

 So,

-stop rubbing my nose in your Business.
-If you've just
+stop rubbing my nose in your business.

+trust) of others.
 In short, first do no harm.

 *The